bitcoindevkit/book-of-bdk/docs/getting-started/migrating.md

 ```

 <!-- sync -->
-Now that we have a new database and have properly restored our addresses, you'll likely want to rescan the blockchain to recover the wallet's transactions.
+Now that we have a new database and have properly restored our addresses, you will want to sync with the blockchain to recover the wallet's transactions.
-Below is an example of doing a `full_scan` using `bdk_esplora` but the exact method of syncing will depend on your application.
+Below is an example of doing a `sync` using `bdk_esplora` but the exact method of syncing will depend on your application.
 Happy migrating and see you on [v1.0][1]!

 ```rust title="examples/rust/migrate-version/src/main.rs"